TimPietrusky/MantisThemeManager/README.md

 2. Name your css `default.css` and drop it under `mytheme/default.css`
 3. Create a preview image of your theme, name it `mytheme.png` and drop it under `mytheme/mytheme.png`
 4. Create what ever subfolders you like (e. g. `mytheme/img` for images used in your `default.css`)

+## ToDo

+ - Create a web page which is dedicated to themes

 ## License